Joint Direction-of-Arrival and Time-of-Arrival Estimation with Ultra-wideband Elliptical Arrays: Theoretical Framework

 \section{Theoretical Framework}

-Let us consider the situation illustrated in Fig \ref{fig1}.
+Let us consider the situation illustrated in Fig. \ref{fig1}.
 An incident spherical wave $l$, described by the \emph{unknown} azimuth and elevation angles $\phi_l$ and $\theta_l$, respectively, impinges on the $P$ sensors ($p=0, 1, ... ,P-1 $) that conform the elliptical array.
+The elliptical array is defined by its eccentricity $\xi = \sqrt{1 - b^2/a^2}$, which relates the semi-major ($a$) and semi-minor ($b$) axes, respectively.
 The frequency response at the center of the elliptical array is given by

-where $\kappa_l$ and $\tau_l$ are the attenuation and propagation delay for path/wave $l$.
+where $\kappa_l$ is the attenuation for path/wave $l$ for any given path loss exponent, and $\tau_l$ stands for the propagation delay for path/wave $l$.
 Both parameters are to be determined.

 The frequency response at the $p$-th sensor, $H_{p, l}(f)$, will include a phase shift with respect to the frequency response estimated at the center of the array, $H_l(f)$.
 By applying trigonometric relations, we arrive to